-3.5 24-digit Mailer Tray Label: Data Field Layouts (Label Type 1 and Label Type 8) - All data field dimensions given below are measured from the upper left origin of the print area (not the label edge) and have a variance of ± 0.003 inch.
-Figure 2 shows all the fields found on a general mailer label with the 24-digit IM TM Tray Label format.
+3.5 Enhanced 10-digit Mailer Tray Label: Data Field Layouts (Label Type 1 and Label Type 8) - All data field dimensions given below are measured from the upper left origin of the print area (not the label edge) and have a variance of ±0.003 inch.
+Figure 2 shows all the fields found on a general mailer label in the enhanced 10-digit IM Tray Label format.

 Figure 2.
-General Mailer 24-digit IM TM Tray Label Format
+General Mailer 10-Digit Tray Label Format